eq19/feed/_drafts/identition_zone.md

                 {98}                                        |   └── 13
 ```

 These 11 set of organizations will be organized per the scheme below.
-We are going to compile the result which shall confirm to 1000 primes.
+We are going to compile the result which shall complement to 1000 primes.

 ```note
 The first 1000 prime numbers are silently screaming: "Pay attention to us, for we hold the secret to the distribution of all primes!"
 We heard the call, and with 'strange coincidences' leading the way have discovered compelling evidence that the 1000th prime number, 7919, ***is the perfectly positioned cornerstone of a mathematical object with highly organized substructures and stunning reflectional symmetries***. _([PrimeDemystified](https://www.primesdemystified.com/First1000Primes.html))_